 From 1984 to this day, the President of the National Endowment for Democracy has been Carl Gershwin.
 Carl Gershwin was Executive Director of the Social Democrats, USA from 1974 to 1980.

 The Encyclopedia online says this about Social Democrats:

-The following are the major points from Gorbachev’s New World Order speech.
+The following are the major points from Gorbachev’s New World Order speech given in 1988.
 The last one – the COMPETITION is the war we are fighting for the heart and soul of our country today.

 • Democratize the entire worldGorbachev believed the problem of mankind’s survival and self-preservation had come to the fore.
 He said we are witnessing profound social change.
 Hundreds of millions of people, new nations, new states and new public movements and ideologies have moved to the forefront of history.
 Turbulent popular movements have given expression in a multidimensional and contradictory way longing for independence, democracy and social justice.